Jean Seberg: Personal life

 Despite extended stays in the United States, Seberg remained in Paris for the rest of her life.
 In 1961 she met French aviator, resistance member, novelist and diplomat Romain Gary, who was 24 years her senior and married to author Lesley Blanch.
 Seberg gave birth to their son, Alexandre Diego Gary, in Barcelona on July 17, 1962.
 The child's birth and first year of life were hidden, even from close friends and relatives.
 Gary's divorce from Blanch took place on September 5, 1962, and he married Seberg secretly on October 6, 1962, in Corsica.

 During her marriage to Gary, Seberg lived in Paris, Greece, Southern France and Majorca.
 She filed for divorce in September 1968, and the divorce was finalized on July 1, 1970.
 As of 2009, their son resides in Spain, where he runs a bookstore and oversees his father's literary and real-estate holdings.

-Seberg reportedly had affairs with co-stars Warren Beatty (Lilith), Clint Eastwood (Paint Your Wagon), Fabio Testi (Gang War in Naples), and with filmmaker Ricardo Franco.
+Seberg reportedly had affairs with co-stars Warren Beatty (Lilith), Clint Eastwood (Paint Your Wagon) and Fabio Testi (Gang War in Naples), as well as filmmaker Ricardo Franco.
 Novelist Carlos Fuentes also claimed to have had an affair with her.

 While filming Macho Callahan in Durango, Mexico, in the winter of 1969–70, Seberg became romantically involved with a student revolutionary named Carlos Ornelas Navarra.
-She gave birth to their daughter, Nina Hart Gary, on August 23, 1970.
-The baby died two days later on August 25, 1970, as a result of complications sustained when Seberg overdosed on sleeping pills during her pregnancy.
-Ex-husband Gary assumed responsibility for the pregnancy, but Seberg acknowledged that Ornelas was the father.
+She gave birth to their daughter, Nina Hart Gary, by Caesarean section on August 23, 1970.
+The baby died two days later on August 25, 1970.
+Ex-husband Gary assumed responsibility for the pregnancy, but Seberg acknowledged that Navarra was the father.
 Nina is buried at Riverside Cemetery in Marshalltown.